CALL NOW! 210-308-6448

 Child Custody and the Marital Home

-Judges often keep the marital home as the children’s primary residence during divorce, even if the children will later live with the relocating spouse.
-In some cases, the court may require the non-custodial parent to cover the house costs as part of child support.
+Judges may designate the marital home as the children’s primary residence during the divorce process, even if the children will eventually reside with the relocating parent.
+Additionally, in some instances, courts might require the non-custodial parent to contribute to household expenses as part of child support obligations.

-Focusing on your children’s needs and working with your spouse to create a stable environment can ease the transition for your family during the divorce.
+By focusing on your children’s needs and collaborating with your spouse to create a stable environment, you can help ease the transition for your family during this challenging time.

 Creating a Parenting Plan

-A parenting plan ensures both parents remain active in their children’s lives, regardless of who stays in the marital home.
-A well-crafted parenting plan should include:
+A parenting plan is essential for ensuring both parents remain actively involved in their children’s lives, regardless of who resides in the marital home.
+A well-designed plan should include the following elements:

 Seeking Legal Advice and Representation